 - process any donations you make.

 - send you information about The Salvation Army and its work and how you can support us.
-We may do this by post.
-We may also contact you by email, text or social media, where you have given permission.
+We may do this by post, or where we have your permission text, email, or telephone.
+With your consent, we may serve you targeted adverts on social media.

-- help manage our communications with you by sharing it with our contractors working on our behalf to process donations and send communications.
+- help manage our correspondence with you by sharing your information with our contractors working on our behalf to process donations and send communications.

 Information we collect on the website: Including the IP address of your computer, to: